 FIRE 1864 was Lagered in a tank for six weeks this delicately balanced lager utilises a hopping process called ‘first wort hopping.’
 This process lends the beer a fine bitterness balanced by the aroma of the noble Mittelfruh variety.
 The result is a light malt base contributing biscuit flavours mingles with hints of pear and lemon from the hops.

-The name is derived from FIRE’s extensive history, the room in which FIRE Restaurant is now located is formally called the supper room and was first was built in 1864.
+The name is derived from FIRE’s extensive history, the room in which FIRE Steakhouse Restaurant is now located is formally called the supper room and was first was built in 1864.
 The room, which was built on a budget of £1,500, was used as the supper room for the Lord Mayor initially, later it was used as a cultural centre.
-In 2005, the building became FIRE Restaurant at The Mansion House.
+In 2005, the building became FIRE Steakhouse & Bar at The Mansion House.
 The building itself remains in the care of the state and the Lord Mayor is still in residence in the Mansion House who often comes to dine in ‘The Supper Room’.

 FIRE 1864 is available on draught and by the bottle at FIRE daily.